matheusfacure/python-causality-handbook/causal-inference-for-the-brave-and-true/landing-page.md

 My final reference is Miguel Hernan and Jamie Robins' book.
 It has been my trustworthy companion in the most thorny causal questions I had to answer.

 * [Causal Inference Book](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)

+## Contribute

+Causal Inference for the Brave and True is an open-source material on causal inference, the statistics of science.
+It uses only free software, based in Python.
+Its goal is to be accessible monetarily and intellectually.
+If you found this book valuable and you want to support it, please go to [Patreon](https://www.patreon.com/causal_inference_for_the_brave_and_true).
+If you are not ready to contribute financially, you can also help by fixing typos, suggesting edits or giving feedback on passages you didn't understand.
+Just go to the book's repository and [open an issue](https://github.com/matheusfacure/python-causality-handbook/issues).
+Finally, if you liked this content, please share it with others who might find it useful and give it a [star on GitHub](https://github.com/matheusfacure/python-causality-handbook/stargazers).